Efreak/jekyll-theme-gh-slate/README.md

   twitter : username
   github : username
   github_project : jekyll-theme-gh-slate
+favicon: somepath
 ```

 `github_project` is the part of the url that comes after your username.

+`somepath` for favicon can be relative or absolute.
+In other words, `favicon.png`, `/favicon.png` and `//raw.githubusercontent.com/user/repo/gh-pages/favicon.png` are equally valid.
+Favicon can also be specified in the page.